xcompact3d/Incompact3d/README.md

 ## The Incompact3d code

-Incompact3d is a Fortran-MPI based, finite difference high-performance code for CFD.
+Incompact3d is a Fortran-MPI based, finite difference high-performance code for solving the incompressible Navier-Stokes equation and as many as you need scalar transport equations.

 This repository contains a major upgrade in the Incompact3d code.
 The new version is faster, more flexible and user friendly.

 The main homepage for Incompact3d can be found at [incompact3d.com](https://www.incompact3d.com/).
 You can find a list of the work related to the code.